360 (song): Composition and lyrics

-Its further lyrics reference several of Charli XCX's colleagues and friends: Cook ("You gon' jump if A. G. made it"); model Gabbriette ("Call me Gabbriette, you're so inspired")—the lead singer of the disbanded punk rock band Nasty Cherry, which Charli XCX formed for the Netflix docuseries I'm with the Band: Nasty Cherry, and fiancée to Matty Healy, who is bandmates in the 1975 with Charli XCX's fiancé George Daniel—and, in the song's chorus, actress Julia Fox ("I'm everywhere, I'm so Julia"), who rose to prominence for her role in the 2019 film Uncut Gems and her highly publicized relationship with Kanye West.
+Its further lyrics reference several of Charli XCX's colleagues and friends: Cook ("You gon' jump if A. G. made it"); model Gabbriette ("Call me Gabbriette, you're so inspired")—the lead singer of the disbanded punk rock band Nasty Cherry, which Charli XCX formed for the Netflix docuseries I'm with the Band: Nasty Cherry, and wife to Matty Healy, who is bandmates in the 1975 with Charli XCX's husband George Daniel—and, in the song's chorus, actress Julia Fox ("I'm everywhere, I'm so Julia"), who rose to prominence for her role in the 2019 film Uncut Gems and her highly publicised relationship with Kanye West.
 In a 2023 interview with Fox, Charli XCX told her that the lyric "I'm so Julia" was "about how [Fox] started every trend of 2022".
+The song contains an interpolation of Ciara and Missy Elliott's "1, 2 Step".